Who we are

 Each ticket’s priority should be reviewed regularly: whenever we update a ticket, we check the priority to make sure it’s still right.

 It’s important that we don’t make changes unless we thoroughly understand what we’re being asked to do, and are confident that the client understands and has approved of the implications of the change.
-To that end, there are a few things we do when a new ticket arrives.

 If the issue is a bug, we replicate the behaviour the client has reported before working on a fix.
 It’s important that we can reliably and repeatably create the conditions necessary for the bug to arise before we start working on it.
 If we don’t do this, we can’t tell whether we’ve fixed the problem.

 Ensure the client has understood and approved the change

 When presented with a problem, clients don’t always ask us to do the most appropriate thing to fix it.
 Sometimes we can think of a better solution.
 Sometimes the change the client asks for has some implication that they haven’t considered.

 Our helpdesk service is advisory, so we’re not afraid to suggest alternative approaches and ideas if we have them - including where there’s a better solution, but at a cost.
 We always give options when we can.

 Clients can use the support service to ask for help with any aspect of the service we provide, including help with using the admin panel and advice on getting the best out of their site.

 But there are some limitations.
 Under the support service, we do not:

 - Add any new functionality requiring anything beyond extremely trivial development.
 This does not generally include installing plugins: checking and installing plugins is allowed